flatscrew/rasterflow-docs/content/2.operations/blur/gaussian-blur.md

 ---
 title: Gaussian Blur
-description: Performs an averaging of neighboring pixels with the normal distribution as weighting
+description: "Performs an averaging of neighboring pixels with the normal distribution as weighting"
 links:
   - label: "gegl:gaussian-blur"
     to: "https://gegl.org/operations/gegl-gaussian-blur"